Marks & Spencer has revealed a 17.2% jump in profit for the first half of the financial year, as the success of a dramatic turnaround continues.

 Profit before tax and adjusting items was at £407.8 million for the 26 weeks ending 28 September 2024.

-In March, M&S reported a 58% increase in annual profits for the 2023/24 financial year as it reaped the rewards of an investment programme headed by CEO Stuart Machin.
+In March, M&S reported a 58% increase in annual profits for the 2023/24 financial year, as it reaped the rewards of an investment programme headed by CEO Stuart Machin.

-Despite this success, online retailer Ocado – which runs as a joint venture with M&S – reported a retail share of adjusted loss of £16 million.
+Despite this success, online retailer Ocado – which runs as a joint venture with M&S – reported a retail share of an adjusted loss of £16 million.

 Ocado’s CFO announced in February that the company did not expect a pre-tax profit for six years, though it has consistently beat its rivals in terms of growth in recent months.

-International constant currency sales were also down by 10.3% for an adjusted operating profit of £15.2 million.
+International constant-currency sales were also down by 10.3%, for an adjusted operating profit of £15.2 million.

 Food volume and value share has seen growth for four years running, driven in the first half of 2024/25 by produce, meat and dairy, and a strong programme of innovation.

-Clothing similarly saw growth over four years driven most recently by womenswear, and helped by its style perception’s continuous improvement.
+Clothing, similarly, saw growth over four years, driven most recently by womenswear and helped by its style perception’s continuous improvement.

 Plans

-New UK stores and renewals are trading ahead of forecast while digital investment is underway to improve product planning and customers’ online experience.
+New UK stores and renewals are trading ahead of forecast, while digital investment is under way to improve product planning and customers’ online experience.

-An international reset is underway with a new leadership team, and the company reported that it is in a strong financial position with investment grade credit reinforced.
+An international reset is under way, with a new leadership team, and the company reported that it is in a strong financial position, with investment-grade credit reinforced.

 ‘On Track And Focused’